 A holiday let is a property that you rent out, typically fully furnished, to holidaymakers multiple times throughout the year.
 The idea is that the letting income you receive pays for the mortgage and ideally turns a profit.
-As the owner, you won't live in the property but you could use it for the occasional personal holiday retreat.
+As the owner, you won’t live in the property but you could use it for the occasional personal holiday retreat.
 Holiday lets are also an option if you are looking for a retirement plan.
-You could buy a property in an area you wish to retire to at today's prices, let it out as a holiday let so that the letting income covers the mortgage.
-And then ideally, when the times come to retire, you sell your existing residential property and use the money to pay off the remaining holiday let mortgage with some money to spare.
-Of course this requires that you want to retire to a typical holiday let area popular with tourists.
+You could buy a property in an area you wish to retire to at today’s prices and let it out as a holiday home so that the letting income covers the mortgage.
+Then, when the times come to retire, you sell your existing residential property and use the money to pay off your remaining holiday let mortgage balance, hopefully with some money to spare.
+Of course this would mean that you want to retire to a typical holiday home area which could be popular with tourists.

 With buy to let, your property is let out on a long term basis and there is a legal landlord – tenant relationship with an Assured Shorthold Tenancy (AST).
-This is not the case with holiday lets and the property is rented out for short periods of time to different people (holidaymakers), throughout the year, with the holidaymakers typically paying rental in advance.
-It is the unpredictable nature of holiday rental income that makes many lenders nervous to offer a mortgage.
+This is not the case with holiday lets as the property is rented out for short periods of time to different people (holidaymakers), throughout the year, with the holidaymakers typically paying rental in advance.
+It is the unpredictable nature of this rental income that makes many lenders nervous to offer a holiday let mortgage.

 If you eventually intend to live in the property then you will need to decide on location using a combination of head and heart.
 You might have always wanted to retire by the sea but you should also consider what location will bring the best rental yield.
 Do plenty of research and consider areas where there are longer tourism seasons or have attractions that are less weather dependent.
 Properties in areas with plenty of year round outdoor life for example, may do better throughout the year than a coastal property which could be popular in the summer months only.
 But at the end of the day, your location choice will be part dictated by where you want to end up living, if you do indeed plan to retire to the property.
 If it is purely an investment then of course search for areas with the most consistent and highest returns.